 I love to start a pot of soup and have it simmer away while I go about other things.
 Then I know we’ll have a healthy, fiber-rich lunch or supper later on in the day.
 Bean soup is one of my husband’s favorites almost any day of the year, and he especially likes this one.

-Did you know that the U.S. is “…by far the world leader in dry bean production”?
-That’s according to Fruit and Vegetable of the Month, which also has pictures and nutritional information on many types of beans .
-With the variety of beans we have available, it’s not hard to select as many as a dozen or more beans to put in this gluten-free, meatless soup.
+Did you know that the U.S. is by far the world leader in dry bean production?
+With the variety of beans we have available, it’s not hard to select as many as a dozen or more beans to put in this gluten-free soup.
 In fact, this bean soup is also corn-free, dairy-free, egg-free, nut-free and soy-free, as well as scoring low on the Glycemic Index.
 You can even call it top 8 allergen free, and if you use vegetable stock, it will be meatless, too.

 Pick through 1 pound of mixed beans to remove stones or discolored beans.
 Rinse in colander.